Lagos APC affirms Igbokwe as Ndigbo leader

 Emmanuel Oladesu, Deputy Editor

-The leadership of Lagos State All Progressives Congress (APC) led by its chairman, Tunde Balogun resolved the raging leadership tussle within the Ndigbo group in the chapter
+THE leadership of Lagos State All Progressives Congress (APC), led by its chairman, Tunde Balogun, on Thursday resolved the raging leadership tussle within the Ndigbo group in the chapter

-At the meeting convened to resolve the conflict between the splinter units, led by Comrade Joe Igbokwe and Jude Idimogu, were the Igbo Vision, Igbo Coalition, South East in APC, Igbo Mandate and Anioma Group.
+At the meeting convened to resolve the conflict between the splinter units, led by Governor Babajide Sanwo-Olu’s Special Adviser on Drainage Services Joe Igbokwe and Lagos House of Assembly member Jude Idimogu, were the Igbo Vision, Igbo Coalition, Southeast in APC, Igbo Mandate and Anioma Group.

-The meeting was also attended by Eze Nwachukwu and Eze Okpotemba, Chief Joe Igbokwe, Dr Segun Mordi and Chief Akabueze.
+The meeting was also attended by Eze Nwachukwu and Eze Okpotemba, Chief Joe Igbokwe, Dr Ken Mordi, Mrs. Uche Ubochi, Nkem Igwe, Mrs. Nkoli Akaigwe, Anosike George Emenalo, Obi Ajata, Fransisca Ene and Chief Oliver Akubueze, among others.

-However, Idimogu, a member of the House of Assembly, was unavoidably absent.

-The meeting resolved Igbokwe remained the apex leader of NDIGBO in Lagos APC while Hon Jude Idimogu is the deputy.

 Read Also: Ize-Iyamu: I didn’t ask Obaseki to return to APC